 This isn’t your average trekking trip—no pity tours or savior complexes needed here.
 We invite young-to-middle-age adults (18-40) to come, see, and be inspired by the resilience of the communities we work with in Nepal.
 At the beginning of their time in Kathmandu, participants will visit with KOSHISH and learn about the work that they do through their women’s and men’s recovery homes and their mental health reintegration project.
-Then, for 6 days, participants will hike through northern Dhading, observing MCC’s earthquake recovery work with Shanti Nepal before trekking out east via the Ruby Valley for 6 more days.
+Then, for 8 days, participants will hike through the Ruby Valley and northern Dhading, observing MCC’s earthquake recovery work with Shanti Nepal.
 During the trek, participants will continue to get exposure to the lingering effects of the 2015 earthquakes and the resilience of local communities by walking through these villages and interacting with local residents.

 Who should come: